NU-CUCIS/ElemNet/elemnet/README.md

 ## Source Files

-* `data_preprocess.ipynb`: Jupyter notebook that illustrates how to preprocess data for ElemNet.
+* `data_preprocess.ipynb`: Jupyter notebook that illustrates how to preprocess data before training an ElemNet model.
 It uses the training-data/oqmd_all-22Mar18.csv dataset as sample, other datasets can be similarly preprocessed.
 Please run this with the respective data file to create the training and test/validation sets before running the model.

+* `create_holdout.ipynb`: Jupyter notebook that illustrates how to split preprocessed dataset to create training, validation and test sets for 10-fold cross validation, hold-out test set experiments, and the impact of training size experiment in paper [2].

 * `dl_regressors.py`: Code to run the ElemNet model for training.